NicholasYerolemou/Pn_Serogroup_23/README.md

 # Serogroup_23
-Files and scripts related to the research paper on serogroup 23

-All simulation data, submission and configuration scripts can be found in "Simulation".
-All analysis scripts can be found in "Analysis"
+Simulation starting files and output files for MD simulations of Streptococcus pneumoniae (Pn) serogroup 23 capsular polysaccharides and other modelled structures.